oscaroceguera/poc-design-system-monorepo/README.md

-1. Storybook root:
+1. ✅ Storybook root:

 - config to run for packages monorepos

-2. create within packages:
+2. ✅ create within packages:

 - core - all dependencies that we can shared
 - components
 - icons
 - illustrations

-3. test run story book
+3. ✅ test run story book

-4. eslint, prettier, test, husky (devDependencies)
+4. ✅ eslint, prettier, test, husky (devDependencies)

+5. jest and precommit

-5. create some components, icons and illustrations with material-ui
+6. create some components, icons and illustrations with material-ui

 Create a scoped workspace